 Scream Town | Chaska

 I warily recall Scream Town (known as Spooky World if you grew up in the ’90s) being the scariest haunt around when I was a teen.
 And while personally, I don’t think my own teen is anywhere near ready to tackle the terrors, it may be a good fit for yours.
 Scream Town officially claims to be recommended for ages 10 and up.
 One ticket price gets you inside 6-7 incredibly frightening themed attractions plagued by unspeakable creatures and dead ends; tour as many times as you dare.
 Parents are admitted FREE to the park, but will have to stay on the sidelines while their teens brave the horrors.
-Weekends starting Sept 28-Halloween. $36/door, a small online discount.
+Weekends starting October 2-November 1, 2020. $69 online; $74/door.

 The Haunting Experience | Cottage Grove

 One ticket is all you need for a screamfest: venture through the haunted house and scare yourself silly on the hayride.
 You know your teen best.
 The attraction suggests visitors be at least 12.
-Select dates starting Sept 21, opens at 7pm. $17-$25/pp (lower price indicates weekday pricing).
+Select dates starting Sept 25, 2020 through Halloween, opens at 7pm. $17-$38/pp (lower price indicates weekday pricing).

 ESCAPE ROOMS – an alternative to Halloween